Techie-AI/documentation/Docs_about_frontend.md

 # Documentation for `ChatScreen.dart`

+## Related Documentation
+- [Documentation for `ChatMessage` Class](frontend/Documentation_for_chat_message.md) - Details the `ChatMessage` class and its attributes.
+- [Documentation for `ChatService` Class](frontend/Documentation_for_chat_service.md) - Describes the `ChatService` class, its methods, and interactions with the AI model.
+- [Documentation for Predefined Questions and Hardware Options](frontend/Documentation_for_options_and_Questions.md) - Provides information on predefined questions and hardware options used in the chatbot.

 ## Overview
 This Dart file defines a Flutter widget `ChatScreen` that represents a chatbot interface.
 It interacts with users by asking predefined questions about their PC hardware needs and uses the `ChatService` to provide personalized recommendations based on their responses.